 - Always follow your veterinarian’s advice with regards to diets.

 - Exercise caution if switching to frozen, raw food diets as the handling of raw dog food can be dangerous to immuno-compromised children and adults, the elderly, and pregnant women.

 - Insect-based protein and cold-pressed dog food are nutrient-dense, so always have a ‘less is more’ mentality.
 About 30 per cent less food is required per meal (check labelling for feeding recommendations).

 There’s no guarantee that your dog will adapt to his new diet, and there may be other considerations such as allergies or intolerances.
 Speak to your veterinarian if you have any doubts about choosing a proper diet for your dog.

 Generally, most dogs will have no problems at all switching from kibble to alternative diets, such as cold-pressed dog food.
 The reason is pretty simple: cold-pressed is the best approximation of a raw diet, which dogs naturally love.

 Insect-based diets are full of essential nutrients, minerals, and vitamins that dogs simply love, so most dogs that have tried Bug Bakes speak (bark) quite highly of it as seen in our testimonials.
-If you have any doubts, however, try a free sample for yourself.
+If you have any doubts, however, try a 10-day trial for yourself.

 Switch to Bug Bakes Today